 So why isn’t the Quadrantid shower as celebrated as the Perseid and Geminid showers?
 It’s because the Quadrantid shower has a narrow peak that lasts for only a few hours.
 If you miss the peak – which is easy to do – you won’t see many meteors.

 If you’re thinking of watching the Quadrantids, do it.
 Meteor shower peaks are rarely certain, and sometimes a gamble on a shower will reward you with a good show.
 Just be aware you might not see a whole lot of meteors!
 No matter where you are in the Northern Hemisphere, the best time to watch is between midnight and dawn, local time.
-Fortunately, the waning crescent moon shouldn’t severely subdue the January 2016 Quadrantid meteor shower!
+Fortunately, the waning crescent moon shouldn’t intrude too greatly on the January 2016 Quadrantid meteor shower!

 The Quadrantid shower is named after the defunct 19th century constellation Quadrans Muralis.
 If you trace the paths of the Quandrantids backward, they appear to radiate from a point where this constellation once reigned in the sky.
 If you wish, you can locate the Quadrantid radiant in reference to the Big Dipper and the bright star Arcturus.
 Use the chart at the top of this post.